 I’d never been one to go see the doctor each time I was ill.
 Usually my answer to everything was hot honey and lemon.
 But this time it wasn’t going to cut the mustard.

-It wasn’t until I started attending the group sessions with Headway that I started to understand.
+It wasn’t until I started attending the group sessions with Headway that I started to make my way through the confusion.
 Until then I didn’t really understand even how serious a concussion is.
 But as Annette started to go through the basics I began to realise.

 As I’m only in my early thirties it’s hoped that in time I will make a “full recovery”.
 It used to be thought the brain would be fully mature by your late 20’s but in more resent years this has been revised.